 - Acting on behalf of companies and creditors wishing to purchase assets, goodwill and trading names from insolvent companies and, where necessary, creating new companies to from which to trade.

-We understand how devastating insolvency issues can be to a company and our corporate insolvency solicitors look to act as quickly and effectively as possible so to limit the damage to a company and its directors.
+We understand how devastating insolvency issues can be to a company and our corporate insolvency lawyers look to act as quickly and effectively as possible so to limit the damage to a company and its directors.